JorgenBrattang/staying-healthy/README.md

     - Stays the same at all screen sizes.
 - <strong>Square images</strong> shows images how the stretch is made.
     - Features an outline fade in to the right opacity.
-        - The placement will change when the screensize is below 700px to be above the text rather next to it.
+        - The placement will change when the screensize is below 775px to be above the text rather next to it.
 - <strong>Square text</strong> discribes how to preform the stretch.
-    - The placement will change when the screensize is below 700px to be below the text rather next to it.
+    - The placement will change when the screensize is below 775px to be below the text rather next to it.
 - <strong>Read more</strong>, credit text where the article was taken from.
     - Stays the same at all screen sizes.

 ### <u>Anatomy</u>

 - <strong>Video</strong> that shows information about the major muscles system.
-    - Features an fade in effect to the right opacity and a scale from 0 to 1.
+    - Features an fade in effect to the right opacity.
         - Scales with the site.
 - <strong>Main text</strong> that holds the shorten version of an article.
     - Stays the same at all screen sizes.